 Read the new guide (From our friends at SPLC): The Business Case for Investing in Sustainable Procurement

-“How much will it cost?,” “What can I do internally,” and ‘’What should I outsource?”
+This question is often asked alongside “What can I do internally,” and ‘’What should I outsource?”
 Here are some guidelines and tools we’ve developed over the past eight years working with over 120 procurement teams from global multi-nationals, to help you gain some insight on these questions…

 Read the blog post: How Much Does a Supplier Monitoring Program Cost?